deepaksood619/deepaksood619.github.io/docs/psychology/learning/concentration-mindfulness-attention-focus-hard-work.md

 If you wait at a bus stop long enough, you're guaranteed to catch a bus, but if you run from bus stop to bus stop, you may never catch a bus.

+The successful warrior is the average man, with laser-like focus -- Bruce Lee

 ## Attention

 1. Involuntary attention